MoodMonitor/MoodMonitor/README.md

+# MoodMonitor

-MoodMonitor - an amateur Mood Tracker application, written in Python using module Kivy.
+An amateur Mood Tracker application, written in Python using module Kivy.

 The application is designed to encourage the user to think about how his day had passe.

  *This text will be italic*